 Food Tech

-D&T Food & Nutrition - Intent
+D&T Food & Nutrition This Term

 Our aim is to develop an interest in and a love of food that enables students with the knowledge, understanding and skills required to use ingredients to cook dishes or meals.
 They can apply the principles of food science, nutrition and healthy eating.
 Our curriculum will encourage students to make informed decisions about what they eat, with a wide range of learning opportunities which will develop vital life skills.
 Enabling students to feed themselves and others affordably and nutritiously, now and later in life.